Description

 Risk and Exploitability

-The vulnerability does not provide a publicly documented active exploit, and its EPSS score is not available.
+The vulnerability does not provide a publicly documented active exploit, and its EPSS score is < 1%.
+The CVSS score is 5.5, indicating moderate severity.
 Because it bypasses a system resource limit, its risk is moderate to high in environments where privileged or untrusted guests can rely on vsock/virtio zero‑copy messaging.
-The attack vector is inferred to be local or confined to the virtual machine ecosystem; no public data indicates an external network exploit.
+The attack vector is inferred to be local or confined to the virtual machine ecosystem; no public data indicates.

 Remediation